-Business entities in Madagascar
+Business entities in Madagascar in 2023

 Healy Consultants will assist our Clients with incorporating the optimal corporate structure in Madagascar.
 There are several ways of doing business in Madagascar, the most common being the setting up of a limited liability company.
 Foreign entrepreneurs may also opt to set up a public limited company, a branch office or a representative office.